Hanna8888/techno-acon-wordpress/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">I develop apps in React and also create websites.</h3>

-# Portfolio-Website
+# techno-acon-wordpress

-- Is a responsive template to showcase your portfolio
+- Is a responsive wordpress template to showcase your portfolio
 - Moved to wordpress
 - It was built with bootstrap
 - The code is well structured and easy to modify